privacybydesign/irmamobile/fastlane/README.md

  1. Specify a key name, i.e. `KEY_ALIAS=upload-key`
  2. Run `keytool -genkey -alias $KEY_ALIAS -keyalg RSA -keystore $KEY_ALIAS.jks -keysize 4096 -validity 10000`
- 3. If you need the certificate to upload to Google, you can generate one in the following way:
+ 3. If you need to register the key as upload key to Google Play, you can generate the certificate in the following way:
     `keytool -export -rfc -keystore $KEY_ALIAS.jks -alias $KEY_ALIAS -file $KEY_ALIAS.pem`
  4. In case you need to upload the assets to a secret vault, then you need to encode the files with base64, i.e. `cat $KEY_ALIAS.jks | base64 > $KEY_ALIAS.jks.base64`